-I don’t click on any links.
+I don’t click on random links.
 I’m safe, right?

 Softwallets, also known as online wallets and hotwallets such as Metamask, Coinbase and Blockchain.com, are used by many involved in the crypto space for a variety of different reasons and tasks.
 But do they offer the ultimate in security when it comes to storing crypto assets?

 The simple answer is - no, they don’t, as they are located either online or on connected devices such as laptops and smartphones.
 These days connected devices can be hacked with relative ease.

 However, “zero-day” and “zero-click” attacks are not limited to Pegasus spyware.
 “Zero-day” attacks are where spyware is planted surreptitiously in an app unknown to the spyware producer/vendor using a vulnerability in the app software.
 “Zero-click” attacks are where software vulnerabilities are exploited without requiring the target to click on a link.